 Truth-Seeking Travelers often have a huge sense of responsibility.
 Many times they feel over-responsible for the happiness of others because they feel their suffering as if it is theirs.
 They want to be of service and do good.

 These travelers either just love nature or wild nature frightens them.
 Some souls feel more at home around animals and nature than around people.
 It might be the only place where they can actually breathe.
 For other Truth-Seeking Travelers, nature can be actually quite frightening.
-It remembers them of everything they have left behind.
+It reminds them of everything they have left behind.
 Activating that sense of being lost, lonely, and feeling homesick.
 Either way, nature is definitely a theme in their lives.

 Challenges in the lives of a Truth-Seeking Traveler

 These travelers often find challenges in accepting themselves for who they are.
 Often in life, they have experienced their qualities not being seen or valued.
-They have to learn how to gain strength and self confidence from within.
+They have to learn how to gain strength and self-confidence from within.
 Owning their sensitivity.
 Owning their ‘weirdness’.
-Owning their out of the ordinary choices without feeling the need to explain or justify themselves.
+Owning their out-of-the-ordinary choices without feeling the need to explain or justify themselves.

 4. Leaving and healing from narcissistic abuse